mariorodeghiero/vue-theme-vscode/README.md

 # Vue Theme

-This theme was created for the vscode editor.
+This theme was created for the VS Code editor.
 The name Vue Theme, because it was inspired by vue.js.

 ### Welcome Page

 ![Example running](images/example-1.gif)

 ### Code example `(html, css, MD, json, js)`

 ![Example2 running](images/example-2.gif)

 ### Installing

-1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`
+1. Open **Extensions** sidebar panel in VS Code: `View → Extensions`
 2. Search for `Vue Theme` -  by **Mário Antônio do Amaral Rodeghiero**
 3. Click **Install** to install it.
 4. Click **Reload** to reload the your editor